 “Seniors have special issues,” says Beverly A. Potter, a California psychologist who goes by the moniker DocPotter.
 And then she launches into a litany of them: aches and pains caused by arthritis and other diseases common to aging, anxiety and depression due to isolation, chronic trouble sleeping.
 All these conditions, she says, can be treated with an age-old remedy: marijuana or cannabis, which has a history of use dating back to 440 B.C.

-Even the staunchest news-avoider can’t have missed the recent buzz: At least 30 states now have laws either decriminalizing or legalizing marijuana.
+Even the staunchest news-avoider can’t have missed the ongoing buzz: Almost half of all states now have laws either decriminalizing or legalizing the possession of small amounts of marijuana for recreational use.
+Those states and more than a dozen others have adopted medical marijuana programs.
 And older people are among the biggest converts to using it, as many are actively searching for alternatives to pharmaceutical medications — especially sleep aides and opioid painkillers.

 Myth #1: Cannabis is a Gateway Drug